jamiehoabnb/NYTimesSearch/README.md

 The following **additional** features are implemented:

 * [x] Added tabs for quick access to latest articles from popular news desks.
+Source:  http://www.android4devs.com/2015/01/how-to-make-material-design-sliding-tabs.html
 * [x] Added additional rows in grid for landscape layout to take advantage of additional space.
 * [x] Show search history when entering query.
 * [x] Show progress bar when searching.
 * [x] Use Ice Pick for retaining state after device rotation.
-* [x] Hide toolbar when scrolling.
+* [x] Hide toolbar and tabs when scrolling.

 ## Video Walkthrough